The Simpsons season 17: Nielsen ratings

-Blu-ray and DVD release
+Home media

 The DVD and Blu-ray box set for season seventeen was released by 20th Century Fox Home Entertainment in the United States and Canada on Tuesday, December 2, 2014, eight years after it had completed broadcast on television.
 As well as every episode from the season, the Blu-ray and DVD releases feature bonus material including deleted scenes, animatics, and commentaries for every episode.
 The box art features Sideshow Bob, and a special limited-edition "embossed head case" package was also released.

 This is the only season of The Simpsons to receive a 15 rating in the UK, but this is due to the additional material (the episodes are only a 12 rating).